nexiality/tutorials/docs/Database-Automation.md

 ## Section 1: Setup
 First thing we need to do is to set up a _profile_ for each database connectivity we need.
 Essentially profile is how one sets up database connectivity in Nexial.
-To do that, we would add connection details in data file, like this:
+To do that, we would add connection details in data file, like this:<br/>
 ![database connectivity](image/db-setup.png)

 Here, we have 3 distinct database profiles specified: